top of page

 Is there tuition to attend Merit Academy?

-No. Merit Academy will not charge tuition.
-It is funded by per pupil rate, like other public schools.
-However, we will also pursue additional funding revenues, including grants, donations, and a couple of purposeful school fundraisers.
+No. Merit Academy does not charge tuition for K-12 or homeschool programs.
+MA is a public school and is funded at the per pupil rate that is established by the CO legislature, annually, like other public schools.
+However, we pursue additional revenues from grants, donations, and purposeful school fundraisers.

 Is Merit Academy funded by charis bible college or other local churches?

 No. Merit Academy is a public school and is not founded, supported, funded, or affiliated with any religious entities.
 We grew from a great need proclaimed by many local parents.
-Our students come from many faiths and walks of life, and we do not inquire about their religious background or beliefs in our registration or in our classical, Core Knowledge approaches.
+Our students come from many faiths and walks of life, and we do not inquire about their religious background or beliefs.

+Absolutely.
 Merit Academy follows a guideline often practiced by universities.
-We seek and hire top experts in their field to teach our scholars.
+We seek and hire top experts in their field to teach our scholars, without restriction of certification.

 Most of our teachers are either certified teachers in CO, or are certified in other states.
 Furthermore, a significant number of our instructors have graduate degrees in their field.
-We have engineers teaching math and STEM classes.
-Our English and History teachers are qualified to teach at the post-secondary level within their fields, including college classes for our own scholars.
+We have engineers teaching math and STEM classes, a prior chef teaching culinary arts, active contractors teaching construction or welding (and more).
+English and History teachers are qualified to teach at the post-secondary level within their fields, including college classes for our own scholars.

-We will continue to hire staff in this capacity, as it furthers our ability to offer college courses during high school, known as concurrent enrollment courses, free to our full-time and homeschool students.
+We will continue to hire staff in this capacity.
+We find that experts with real world experience are a tremendous asset to our scholars and other staff members.
+Following the university model also furthers our ability to offer college courses during high school, known as concurrent enrollment courses, free to our full-time and homeschool students.

 Because of our teachers' practical application, experience, and mastery, our students are not passive learners.
 In fact, these pupils actively engage in discussion, exploration, and inquiry with Merit Academy's experts.